Health Care Guide Information

 Enlarged liver (hepatomegaly)

 Veno-occlusive disease requires prompt and expensive treatment.
-If left untreated or treatment is not available, it can be fatal for patients.
+If left untreated or if treatment is not available, it can be fatal for patients.

-A bone marrow transplant is a complex procedure that involves administering high doses of chemotherapy and radiation therapy to the patient.
 These treatments affect the patient’s entire body and all body systems, resulting in the experience of various symptoms such as nausea, vomiting, diarrhea, weight loss, infertility, and others.
 Due to this, patients undergoing a transplant require special care in a specific setup.

 Share this: